SwampThingPaul/STA_PFlux/README.md

 ***

-This repository was established to house all project related documents and analysese for an open and collaborative interaction.
+This repository was established to house all project related documents and anlayses for an open and collaborative interaction.

 Information for this repository is currently being developed.